gregoryreyes/heWitUs-League-App/README.md

 HeWitUs is a league/tournament app that allows players to keep track of their season's scheduled games, view their standings, communicate with their teammates, view team and individual stats, view leader board, scouting reports, communicate with their teammates, coach and commissioner etc...

 ***Note:** Development for this app has been moved to a private repo.
-Update made to this app via the private repo can be viewed on [https://hewitus.com/](https://hewitus.com/).*
+Updates made to this app via the private repo can be viewed on [https://hewitus.com/](https://hewitus.com/).*